browserslist/browserslist/README.md

 1. Import your Google Analytics data into [Can I Use].
    Press `Import…` button in Settings page.
-2. Open browser DevTools on [Can I Use] add paste this snippet into the browser console:
+2. Open browser DevTools on [Can I Use] and paste this snippet into the browser console:

     ```js